-Meditation Requirements and the Nitartha Institute Shedra Option
+Meditation Requirements and the Nitartha Institute Shedra-Gomdra Option

-In addition to four meditation courses taken simultaneously with their related Buddhist Studies course, there is a non-credit requirement for a Buddhist Meditation Intensive (REL650) for which students have two options: 1) twenty-eight days of intensive Buddhist meditation practice done as a monthlong program or divided into two-week, ten-day, or seven-day programs, in a Buddhist tradition of the student’s choice, e.g., Tibetan, Zen, Theravada, and so forth; or 2) the Nitartha Institute “Shedra” option, in which the students attend a month of the Nitartha Institute Summer program plus, separately, two weeks of intensive Buddhist meditation in the tradition of their choice.
-With their other degree requirements, the Nitartha option qualifies students to receive the Nitartha Institute Certificates of Completion for its Foundation and Intermediate Curriculums, and to enter its Advanced Curriculum.
-They also qualify to enter the Nitartha Teacher-in-Training Program if they attend a second month-long summer program.
+In addition to four meditation courses taken simultaneously with their related Buddhist Studies course, there is a non-credit requirement for a Buddhist Meditation Intensive (REL650) for which students have two options: 1) twenty-eight days of intensive Buddhist meditation practice done as a monthlong program or divided into two-week, ten-day, or seven-day programs, in a Buddhist tradition of the student’s choice, e.g., Tibetan, Zen, Theravada, and so forth; or 2) the Nitartha Institute intensive study (Shedra) and meditation (Gomdra) option, in which the students attend a month of the Nitartha Institute Summer program plus, separately, two weeks of intensive Buddhist meditation in the tradition of their choice.
+With their other degree requirements, the Nitartha option enables the student go on to qualify for the Nitartha Institute Certificates of Completion for its Foundation and Intermediate Curriculums, and to enter its Advanced Curriculum.
+With the Foundation and Intermediate Certificates, and attendance at a second month-long summer program, they would qualify to enter the Nitartha Teacher-in-Training Program.
 (For information, see www.nitarthainstitute.org.)

-Note on fees: The noncredit requirement of the month long Buddhist meditation retreat costs approximately $1,300 (or $700 for two weeks for students choosing the Nitartha Institute Shedra Option).
-The Nitartha Institute option students also register for a 3-credit Nitartha summer program through Naropa, which will cover the tuition cost, but not the room and board, text, and other items of the Nitartha program, which add up to approximately $3,500, though Nitartha and Naropa may award scholarships for some of those costs.
+Note on fees: There are occasional course fees associated with individual Naropa classes, which are subject to change.
+The noncredit requirement of the monthlong Buddhist meditation retreat costs approximately $1,500 (or $750 for two weeks for students choosing the Nitartha Institute Shedra-Gomdra Option).
+The Nitartha Institute option students also register for a 6-credit Nitartha summer program through Naropa, which will cover the tuition cost, but not the room and board, texts, and other items of the Nitartha program, which add up to approximately $1,700 after receiving a scholarship from Nitartha and Naropa.
 The prices listed above are estimates based on current costs.
 These costs are determined by outside organizations and are subject to change.
-There are also occasionally smaller course fees associated with individual classes, which are subject to change.

 The degree program concludes with an oral comprehensive exam as well as a master's paper or project.